otykier/training/Power BI Next Step 2024/Advanced Semantic Model dev (pre-con)/Module 1 - C# Scripting/01 C# script introduction - exercises.md

 </details>

+The exercises below will introduce you to the world of C# scripting in Tabular Editor.
+The exercises will teach you basic C# syntax, while also introducing you to Tabular Editor-specific concepts and helper methods / extensions from the TOMWrapper API.
+Below is a summary of key concepts that you will need to use in the scripts:

+- **Top-level objects**: The common "entry points" for scripts that need to interact with the currently loaded model
+  - `Model`: The root of the Tabular Object Model hierarchy.
+Provides read/write access to all of the semantic model metadata.
+  - `Selected`: An object holding information about the currently selected objects in Tabular Editor's TOM Explorer UI.
+Useful when creating generic scripts that need to interact with the users' current selection.
+- **Helper methods**: Methods that only exist in Tabular Editor, which can be used to debug scripts, or display information to the user.
+  - `void Info(string message)`: Used to display an informational message to the user.
+  - `void Warning(string message)`: Used to display a warning message to the user.
+  - `void Error(string message)`: Used to display an error message to the user.
+  - For a full list of helper methods, see the [API documentation](https://docs.tabulareditor.com/api/TabularEditor.Shared.Scripting.ScriptHost.html#methods).
+- **TOM extensions**: Methods and properties from the TOMWrapper API, which make certain semantic modeling related tasks easier.
+  - `int Model.AllMeasures`: Returns an enumeration of all measures across all tables in the model (same as `Model.Tables.SelectMany(t => t.Measures)`)
+  - `Measure Table.AddMeasure(string name, string expression)`: Adds a measure to the current table, with the given name and expression
+  - `string Column.DaxObjectFullName`: A property that returns a valid DAX reference to the current column, i.e.: `'Internet Sales'[Line Amount]`

 ## Exercise 1.1 - "Hello world!"

 Write a script which will do nothing except show a message to the user.